tlamadon/bipartitepandas/docs/source/internal.rst

 * ``bipartitepandas.BipartiteDataFrame``: Class to easily construct bipartite dataframes without explicitly specifying a format

-* ``bipartitepandas.BipartiteLong``: Class for formatting bipartite data in long format
+* ``bipartitepandas.BipartiteLong``: Class for bipartite networks in long format

-* ``bipartitepandas.BipartiteLongCollapsed``: Class for formatting bipartite data in collapsed long format (i.e. employment spells are collapsed into a single observation)
+* ``bipartitepandas.BipartiteLongCollapsed``: Class for bipartite networks in collapsed long format (i.e. employment spells are collapsed into a single observation)

-* ``bipartitepandas.BipartiteEventStudy``: Class for formatting bipartite data in event study format
+* ``bipartitepandas.BipartiteEventStudy``: Class for bipartite networks in event study format

-* ``bipartitepandas.BipartiteEventStudyCollapsed``: Class for formatting bipartite data in collapsed event study format (i.e. employment spells are collapsed into a single observation)
+* ``bipartitepandas.BipartiteEventStudyCollapsed``: Class for bipartite networks in collapsed event study format (i.e. employment spells are collapsed into a single observation)

-* ``bipartitepandas.SimBipartite``: Class for simulating bipartite data
+* ``bipartitepandas.SimBipartite``: Class for simulating bipartite networks

 Base classes
 ~~~~~~~~~~~~